Stefouch/sebedius-yearzero-discord-bot/InitTracker-README.md

 ### `!init hp <name> [value] [-max]`

 Modifies the HP of a combatant.
 If the value is omitted, instead prints the details of the combatant.
+Use parameter `-max` if you want to set the Max HP value instead.

 ### `!init attack|atk <damage> [-t|-target <names...>] [options...]`